TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/universal_step_builder_test.md

 4. **Evaluates Environment Variable Processing** - Validates contract-driven environment variable management
 5. **Verifies Step Creation** - Tests that the builder produces valid and properly configured steps
 6. **Assesses Error Handling** - Confirms builders respond appropriately to invalid inputs
+7. **Validates Property Paths** - Ensures output property paths are valid and can be properly resolved

+## Core Components

+The universal test validates the step builder by examining its interaction with:

+1. **Step Builder Class** - The builder class being tested
+2. **Configuration** - Configuration objects for the builder
+3. **Step Specification** - The specification defining structure and dependencies
+4. **Script Contract** - The contract defining I/O paths and environment variables
+5. **Step Name** - Registry entry for the step

+These components collectively define the behavior of the step builder and must be properly integrated.

 ## Design Principles